cloudtechtrainer/1-AWS-EBS-EFS-Python/README.md

 -(1) Launch a Amazon Linux EC2 Instance
 -(2) Create EBS Volume
 -(3) Attach the EBS volume to the running EC2 instance
--(4) Run below commands to convert the EBS volume into a File system and then mount to a directory in EC2 Instance
+-(4) Run below commands to convert the EBS volume into a File system and then mount to directory in EC2 Instance
 “sudo file -s /dev/xvdf” - to check the volume type, if it returns 'Data', run below commands
 “sudo mkfs -t xfs /dev/xvdf” - to make file system out of volume
 “mount /dev/xvdf <new dir name>” - in the place new dir name, create a new directory and provide that